 Ta-Nehisi Coates Presentation

-University of Detroit Mercy presents Author, Journalist, Educator and Recipient of 2015 National Book Award for Nonfiction Ta-Nehisi Coates to speak on Tuesday, April 4 at 6:30 p.m. in Calihan Hall.
-The presentation is open to everyone; general admission tickets are available for $10 (admission is free to Detroit Mercy students and colleagues with Detroit Mercy ID).
-Order tickets online today!
+University of Detroit Mercy presents Author, Journalist, Educator and Recipient of 2015 National Book Award for Nonfiction Ta-Nehisi Coates.
+Coates will deliver the keynote presentation, “Between the World and Me,” at 6:30 p.m. in Calihan Hall.
+This presentation is open to everyone; general admission tickets are available for $10 (admission is free to Detroit Mercy students and colleagues with Detroit Mercy ID).

 Ta-Nehisi Coates is one of the most original and perceptive black voices today—“the single best writer on the subject of race in the United States” (New York Observer).
 Coates is the author of Between the World and Me, the #1 New York Times bestseller that “will be hailed as a classic of our time” (Publishers Weekly) and which Toni Morrison calls “required reading.”
 His book is written in the form of a letter to his teenage son, Samori.
 In 160 pages, it moves from Baltimore to Howard University to New York City to Paris, France, addressing what it means to be black in America.
 The book received the 2015 National Book Award for Nonfiction.